Both/And Worship Cohort Grant

 What’s The Process?

-1. Watch 2 Webinars To Establish Common Language
+1. Watch Both/And Webinar To Establish Common Language

-- The pastor and worship team are required to watch the two workshops presented by Jason Moore in order for us to have a shared vision of the possibilities of hybrid worship.
+- The pastor and worship team are required to watch the workshop presented by Jason Moore in order for us to have a shared vision of the possibilities of hybrid worship.

 2. Fill Out & Submit Grant Application

 - The application requires the pastor and a lay person to be a part of this process.
 You will be asked to describe the technology and presentation of your current worship services.
-For the second cycle, we will receive applications from December 1st – January 14th.
+For the fourth cycle, we will receive applications from November 21 – January 8, 2023

-- COHORTS WILL BEGIN THE LAST WEEK IN JANUARY 2022.
+- COHORTS WILL BEGIN the week of January 15, 2023.
 Cohort Attendance is required to receive matching grant funds for equipment.

 3. Receive Equipment Recommendations & Matching Funds